What is Big Data and What Does it Mean for Marketing?

 If you’re into technology and online marketing, then you’ve definitely heard of the big data concept.
 It’s everywhere.
 Since it’s so prevalent in online marketing guides, you might assume that it’s absolutely necessary to infuse your strategy with big data analytics.
 Is it?
 Some would disagree.

 When Wired published the article Big Data, Big Hype, it attracted tons of attention.
-It was not a revolutionary idea; it was just another one in the long line of articles discussing the problems of big data.
+It was not a revolutionary idea; it was just another one in the long line of articles discussing the problems.
 Are all these efforts worthless?
-“Big Data is not to blame – the truth is, Big Data is just a lot of data.
+“Big Data is not to blame – the truth is, it is just a lot of data.
 Bad analysis is bad analysis, and there are many examples where good analysis combined with large volumes of information have been used to gain good insight.”

 Okay; that’s confusing.

-There’s a lot of hype around big data, but is it nothing but hype or is it justified?
+There’s a lot of hype around it, but is it nothing but hype or is it justified?

 We’ll try to shed some new light on the issue.
 Let’s take the current state of big data and try to predict where the truth will take us.